bincrafters/community/docs/contributing_to_packages/package_guidelines_required.rst

 license
 ====================

 Always name the license of the original library.
-Never use URL, instead use the abbreviation from the very bottom of this page:  https://bintray.com/docs/api/
+If possible, please use SPDX license identifier https://spdx.org/licenses/

 short_paths